A complete head to head comparison for two HSBC account options for business: HSBC Kinetic vs Business Account, discover which is better for you.

 However, if you run a business and want to use PayPal for it, you must open a PayPal business account.
 This gives you more flexibility and freedom to run your business without getting restricted.
 Unlike personal PayPal accounts, business accounts can process a higher transaction volume and handle more money without getting frozen or suspended.

-Enter the item name and price.
-You can also customize the buttons by adding extra features.
+- Enter the item name and price.
+You can also customise the buttons by adding extra features.
 Once you're done, click “Create Button”.

 - Click on “Money” from the main menu then click “Manage Currencies”

 - Select the currency that you want to hold then click “Add Currency”

 This feature will allow you to hold funds in different currencies rather than having it converted automatically to your local currency.
 While that sounds convenient, it can get expensive since PayPal charges a conversion fee of 3% on top of the exchange rate.³

 Now, in order for you to withdraw the funds without having to convert it first, you’ll need a multi-currency account.
 You can get one from Wise Business to make sure that your funds are always converted at the real mid-market exchange rate without mark-up and with fair and transparent fees.

 eBay is one of the most popular online marketplaces.
 Its popularity and the volume of people that use the platform makes it attractive to sellers.
 If you are a seller on eBay, here is how to set up your account to receive payment via PayPal.⁴

 - If you have a PayPal account already, go to My eBay - Account - Site Preferences

 - In the Selling Preferences section, click the Show link that’s beside Payments from Buyers, and click Edit